Alex4124/neon_chain/README.md

 ## Quality Checks

-- `npm run lint` пїЅ static analysis for the TypeScript sources using ESLint + Prettier rules.
+- `npm run lint` static analysis for the TypeScript sources using ESLint + Prettier rules.

-Автор: Alim Kamavov
+Developed by Alim Kamavov